okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Known Issues

 - You can't configure Okta to send emails through a domain that uses SendGrid.
-Instead, configure a subdomain on your DNS provider for custom Okta emails.
+Instead, configure a subdomain with your DNS provider for custom Okta emails.

 - You can't have more than 10 DNS lookups in your SPF record.